Rohilb2020/Anime-Recommendation-System/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+# About the Project
+A web application built using react, jQuery, firebase(as authentication and database service)on which users can search for animes and get all the latest details regarding that.
+Users also get similar recommendations for each anime they search.

 ## Available Scripts

 In the project directory, you can run: